JankMajesty/VDT_CBtest/pages/about.md

 ### About This Project

-This digital collection was created as part of a Digital Libraries class project, demonstrating the process of digitization, metadata creation, and digital exhibit development.
-The site is built using [CollectionBuilder-GH](https://collectionbuilder.github.io/gh/), an open-source framework for creating digital collection exhibits.
+This digital collection was created by students of the Digital Libraries course at the University of Texas at Austin School of Information.
+The students received 40 digitized issues of The Vicksburg Daily Times and generated metadata for each issue.
+15 of the 40 issues were carefully selected to present on this website according to the selected three key themes.

 ### OCR and AI Tools